BuildAndFork/buildandfork/README.md

 }
 ```

-For more, see the [examples](https://github.com/Build And Fork/Build And Fork/tree/master/examples) and [tests](https://github.com/Build And Fork/Build And Fork/tree/master/tests) directories.
+For more, see the [examples](https://github.com/Build On Four/Build On Four/tree/master/examples) and [tests](https://github.com/Build On Four/Build On Four/tree/master/tests) directories.

 ## Architecture

-Build And Fork uses a unified runtime that translates your program logic into native operations for BNB Smart Chain, Build And Fork, and other BNB-compatible networks.
+Build On Four uses a unified runtime that translates your program logic into native operations for BNB Smart Chain, Build On Four, and other BNB-compatible networks.
 The framework handles:

 - **Cross-chain account management**: Seamless state synchronization across BNB networks
 - **Token bridging**: Automatic BEP-20 token creation and management across all chains
 - **Transaction routing**: Intelligent routing to the appropriate network with optimal gas fees
-- **Unified wallet integration**: Single wallet interface for BNB Smart Chain, Build And Fork, and beyond
+- **Unified wallet integration**: Single wallet interface for BNB Smart Chain, Build On Four, and beyond
 - **MEV Protection**: Integrated protection against malicious MEV attacks (95% reduction on BSC)
 - **Gas Optimization**: Leverage BNB Chain's gasless transactions and stablecoin fee payments